What is the difference between Computer Vision, Machine Vision, and Embedded Vision?

 Computer platforms are characterized by their low power consumption, small size, and cost efficiency.
 Tailor-made processing boards and baseboards with system-on-modules (SoM) serve as computing units.
 There is no need for a traditional industrial computer.
 Sensors are also frequently integrated into the computing platform, e.g., board-level cameras.
 The outcome is an optimized and fully embedded system.

-Compared with a MV system, development expenses increase, and modularity is lost.
+Compared with a machine vision system, development expenses increase, and modularity is lost.
 However, embedded vision has several application-related advantages:

 Advantages of embedded vision: